inab/WfExS-backend/WFEXS-in-CONTAINERS.md

 ## Singularity/Apptainer within Docker (works also for encrypted workdirs)

+(2025-03-11) Some new releases of docker and apptainer have tightened their security restrictions.
+So, in some execution cases with Nextflow, `--cap-add SYS_ADMIN` might be replaced by `--privileged`.

 1. Build the docker image following the instructions.
 Let's assume the tag is `inab/wfexs-backend:latest`.

 2. First, create and populate a side caches directory: